One Exercise Per Muscle Group?

 An Interview With Jarett Perelmutter About SpeedX ™

-Although CrossFit seems like an overnight success, its story began quite a few years ago.
 The first time I heard about CrossFit was back in 2006, about a year before I started this blog.
 At that time it simply looked like a small program to train SWAT teams and police units.
 Supposedly in 2005, 10 years after the opening of the first gym in Santa Cruz, CA there were just 18 gyms.
-From 2005-2011 this has grown to from 18 to over 2,500 affiliates.
-In this post, I simply want to talk about this massive growth as well as give a brief overview of this growing CrossFit movement.

 CrossFit